 Please view this short video from AITC CEO, Mark Hands prior to applying to enrol at the AITC.
 At the end of the video we encourage you to peruse the list of FAQs which we hope will answer most of the questions you may have about the AITC.

 The application form will appear after this short video

-To register another student please log in
+To continue a saved application please log in

 Read Our FAQ